Step-by-Step Guide: Bleeding and Refilling Shocks

 3. Filling connector.

-Whether you’ve already purchased a vacuum bleed pump or are still considering doing that, learning how to use it properly is essential for ensuring optimal results and keeping your shock absorbers well-maintained.
+Whether you’ve already purchased a dedicated vacuum system or are still considering doing that, learning how to use it properly is essential for ensuring optimal results and keeping your shock absorbers well-maintained.

-Below, you will find a constructive guide on how to use a vacuum bleed pump, the steps apply no matter if it’s the LABA7 MODULE, DAILY, or PRO model.
+Below, you will find a constructive guide on how to use a system, the steps apply no matter if it’s the LABA7 MODULE, DAILY, or PRO model.
 For more extensive guidance, make sure to download a dedicated manual.

-If you have checked the power supply rating for it to fit the device and have everything else set, continue reading and find the steps for launching LABA7 bleed machines for the first time:
+If you have verified that the power supply matches the device’s requirements and have everything else set, continue reading and find the steps for launching LABA7 bleed machines for the first time:

 1. Connect an air compressor air hose to the compressed air connector.